appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 ### Configure Server

-After you successfuly connect to the Appcircle instance, the first thing you should do is start a system update.
+After you successfully connect to the Appcircle instance, the first thing you should do is start a system update.
 Although the Appcircle AMI is up-to-date, it is recommended that you perform security updates again.

 ```bash
 sudo apt update && \
 sudo apt upgrade
 ```

-- The Appcircle Server directory is located in the `$HOME` directory.
+The Appcircle server directory is located in the `$HOME` directory as the `appcircle-server` folder.

 ```bash
 ls -l "$HOME"
 ```

-- You can go into the `appcircle-server` directory to start configuring the Appcircle
+Change the current working directory to that folder.

 ```bash
 cd "$HOME/appcircle-server"